automotiveMastermind/condo/docs/tutorials/bower.md

 7. Package
 8. Build

 Bower project specifications are found in the `Prepare` target task.

+## Prepare
-In the `Prepare` target, condo will look for a `bower.json` file and consequent executable.
+In the `Prepare` target, condo will look for a `bower.json` file and consequent executables.

-Condo will then prepare `bower install` with any options you might have specified.
+Condo will then prepare and execute `bower install` with any options you might have specified.

 [get-started]: get-started.md
 [lifecycle]: ../concepts/lifecycle.md